-Crohn’s disease and its complications cause a wide range of symptoms.
-Typical symptoms include diarrhea, abdominal pain, weight loss, and fever.1 Crohn’s disease can affect any part of the digestive tract.
-Therefore, you may have symptoms that affect the mouth and anus.
-Inflammation outside the digestive tract can cause symptoms that affect the skin, eyes, joints, and liver.
-Crohn’s disease can interfere with normal growth and development in children.
+Symptoms of inflammatory bowel disease (IBD) are related to the area of the digestive tract that is affected.
+Ulcerative colitis (UC) affects the large intestine, and Crohn’s disease (CD) can affect any part of the digestive tract, from the mouth to the anus.
+Typical symptoms of both CD and UC include diarrhea, abdominal pain, weight loss, and fever.1,2 Inflammation outside the digestive tract can cause symptoms that affect the skin, eyes, joints, and liver.
+IBD can interfere with normal growth and development in children.
 It is linked to menstrual irregularities in women.

 Diarrhea is frequent, loose stool.
-Diarrhea may get worse during disease flares.2 It is more likely to be watery if you have inflammation in the small intestine.
-If the inflammation is in your large intestine, diarrhea may be bloody.2,3 Diarrhea is a risk factor for urgency or incontinence.
+Diarrhea may get worse during disease flares.4 It is more likely to be watery if you have inflammation in the small intestine, which can occur with Crohn’s disease.
+If the inflammation is in your large intestine, diarrhea may be bloody.4,5 Diarrhea is a risk factor for urgency or incontinence.
 Incontinence, or the inability to control bowel movements, is a devastating symptom.
-It affects many people with Crohn’s disease.
+It affects many people with IBD.

-In a year-long survey, 63% of respondents with Crohn’s disease reported having diarrhea at some point.4 It was the most common symptom during a flare, occurring in 84% of respondents.
+In a year-long survey, 63% of respondents with Crohn’s disease and 38% of respondents with ulcerative colitis reported having diarrhea at some point.6 It was the most common symptom during a flare, occurring in 84% of respondents.

 Abdominal cramps and pain

-Nearly half (47%) of people with Crohn’s disease report having abdominal pain.4 The pain may be constant or off-and-on.5 It often occurs after meals.
-Some people limit how much they eat in order to minimize the pain.6 The pain may worsen during a flare.
-However, many patients have pain during remission, too.7
+Nearly half (47%) of people with Crohn’s disease report having abdominal pain.
+Abdominal pain is also a common symptom for people with ulcerative colitis, with approximately 32% reporting experiencing abdominal pain.6 The pain may be constant or off-and-on.7 It often occurs after meals.
+Some people limit how much they eat in order to minimize the pain.8 The pain may worsen during a flare.
+However, many patients have pain during remission, too.9

 Fever may be related to the inflammatory process.
-It can also be a side effect of commonly used medications or a symptom of a complication.1,8
+It can also be a side effect of commonly used medications or a symptom of a complication.1,10

-Most people with active Crohn’s disease—and many people in remission—report feeling fatigue.
+Most people with active IBD—and many people in remission—report feeling fatigue.
 Fatigue interferes with your ability to do physical or mental work.
-It can affect your quality of life and relationships.9 Many factors contribute to fatigue.
+It can affect your quality of life and relationships.1,11 Many factors contribute to fatigue.
 These factors include difficulty sleeping, anemia, medications, depression, and the inflammatory process itself.

 Perianal disease includes abscess, fistula, fissure, skin tags, stricture, or hemorrhoids that affect the rectum or anus.
 Perianal disease is often the first sign of Crohn’s disease.
-It is most common in people with inflammation in the colon and rectum.10 Elderly individuals and children are at the highest risk.11
+It is most common in people with inflammation in the colon and rectum.12 Elderly individuals and children are at the highest risk.13

 Inflammation of the joints, skin, eyes, and liver

-Between 6% and 47% of people with Crohn’s disease have symptoms outside the digestive tract.13 The joints are the most commonly affected parts outside of the digestive tract.
+More than a third of people with IBD have symptoms outside the digestive tract.15 The joints are the most commonly affected parts outside of the digestive tract.
 Some people develop painful red growths under the skin during flares.
 A small percentage of people experience eye inflammation.
 Eye inflammation can be mild or severe, depending on which layer of the eye is affected.
 Primary sclerosing cholangitis is an inflammatory condition in the liver that often overlaps with inflammatory bowel disease.
 This condition causes scarring in the bile ducts.
-Other Crohn’s-related liver conditions are autoimmune hepatitis and gallstones.
+Other IBD-related liver conditions are autoimmune hepatitis and gallstones.

-Many women report that Crohn’s disease caused changes in their menstrual cycle.
-Others report that they have cyclical changes in bowel symptoms.
+Many women report that IBD caused changes in their menstrual cycle.16 Others report that they have cyclical changes in bowel symptoms.
 Girls diagnosed with Crohn’s disease at a young age may go through puberty later.

-Poor growth and poor weight gain are common Crohn’s disease symptoms for young people.14 Reasons for this include not feeling hungry, difficulty absorbing food, aversion to eating because of symptoms and pain, and some medications.
-Growth delays are seen at Crohn’s disease diagnosis for about 10% of children.14 Growth continues to be a problem for 7% to 27% of children, even once treatment begins.
-Fortunately, treatment with newer medications seems to help children with Crohn’s disease reach average heights as adults.14
+Delayed growth and delayed puberty can occur in young people with IBD, and this is seen more often with Crohn’s disease than ulcerative colitis.17 Poor growth and poor weight gain are common Crohn’s disease symptoms for young people.18 Reasons for this include not feeling hungry, difficulty absorbing food, aversion to eating because of symptoms and pain, and some medications.
+Growth delays are seen at Crohn’s disease diagnosis for about 10% of children.18 Growth continues to be a problem for 7% to 27% of children, even once treatment begins.
+Fortunately, treatment with newer medications seems to help children with Crohn’s disease reach average heights as adults.18